dalong0514/readnotes/20190201读书笔记/2019117Practical-Common-LispR01.md

 This time you don't need to specify :direction in the options to WITH-OPEN-FILE, since you want the default of :input.
 And instead of printing, you use the function READ to read from the stream in.
 This is the same reader used by the REPL and can read any Lisp expression you could type at the REPL prompt.
 However, in this case, you're just reading and saving the expression, not evaluating it.
 Again, the WITH-STANDARD-IO-SYNTAX macro ensures that READ is using the same basic syntax that save-db did when it PRINTed the data.

 The SETF macro is Common Lisp's main assignment operator.
 It sets its first argument to the result of evaluating its second argument.
 So in load-db the `*db*` variable will contain the object read from the file, namely, the list of lists written by save-db.
-You do need to be careful about one thing--load-db clobbers whatever was in `*db*` before the call.
+You do need to be careful about one thing -- load-db clobbers whatever was in `*db*` before the call.
 So if you've added records with add-record or add-cds that haven't been saved with save-db, you'll lose them.

 ### 3.6 Querying the Database